antoine-le-calloch/Alc-website/README.md

 Open [http://localhost:3000](http://localhost:3000).

-## 2. Standards
+## 2. Code standards

-- Always use Image component from `next/image` for images.
+- Use Image component from `next/image` for images.
+- Use container from tailwindcss for each section.
+- Use mx-auto for centering container.